-The game of FootGolf is played from the teeing zone with each player aiming for the hole on the green zone in the fewest number of kicks.
+The game of FootGolf is played by kicking a size 5 soccer ball from the tee zone with each player aiming to put the ball in the hole on the green zone in the fewest number of kicks.
 It is played with minimal supervision of a marshal and depends on the integrity of the player to show consideration for other players and to abide by the rules.
 All footgolfers should conduct themselves in a disciplined manner demonstrating courtesy at all times and sportsmanship regardless of how competitive they may be.
 This is the spirit of FootGolf.

 Head – Flat cap or Golf style cap